ADHD; Focus & Executive Function: A Neuroscience Guide

 In ADHD, these areas are connected and timed differently.
 Some common patterns are:

 Because of this wiring, ADHD focus and executive function challenges tend to show up together.
 Your brain is built to respond strongly to interest, novelty, and urgency.
-It is slower to respond to tasks that are boring, vague, or low reward, even when those tasks are very important for your life.
+The ADHD brain is slower to respond to tasks that are boring, vague, or low reward, even when those tasks are very important for your life.
+Hoogman and colleagues (2019) found that individuals with ADHD show reduced volume in the amygdala, nucleus accumbens, and hippocampus, all of which contribute to motivation and emotional regulation.

 This is why you might spend hours in deep focus on a creative project or game but feel unable to fill out a simple form.
 The form does not send enough reward signals to your ADHD brain.
 Your executive function cannot get your focus to stay put, so your attention drifts.
 ADHD focus and executive function pull away from what “should” matter and move toward what your brain finds more stimulating.